slavkoss/fwphp/readme.md

 ## Db_allsites.php is based on SOLID and Clean Code programming principles
-Basically it works like this (it could be refined according to the following code) :
+Basically Db_allsites.php read (rr , report) works like this (it could be refined according to the following code) :

 ```php